-In honor of our co-founders Hillary Kerr and Katherine Power’s latest book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made Career ($26), we’re running an interview series featuring 17 questions (to parallel the book’s 17 chapters) about the work lives of inspirational female leaders who are at the top of their fields.
-So far, we’ve tapped Lisa Gersh, Pip Edwards, Kelly Wearstler, and more.
+In honor of our co-founders Hillary Kerr and Katherine Power’s latest book, we’re running an interview series featuring 17 questions (to parallel the book’s 17 chapters) about the work lives of inspirational female leaders who are at the top of their fields.
+So far, we’ve tapped mantras of Lisa Gersh, had adventures with Pip Edwards, and discovered Kelly Wearstler's inspiration.
 Up next?
 Jane Frances.

 Instagram, Business Of Fashion, and WGSN.